ZarimpaAnna/pet-care-application/README.md

 spring.jpa.hibernate.ddl-auto=update
 ```

-This allows JPA/Hibernate to create or update the database schema automatically based on the application entities.
+The database schema is created/updated automatically from the JPA entities.

 ### 4. Run the Backend